carlshi12r44/ticktocknetworks_project/README.md

   - requirements.txt
     > required packages

+### environment

+this project assumes you are running under python 3.7

 ### How to run the project

+1. `conda create -n ticktocknetwork_env python=3.7 anaconda` to install a new virtual env
-1. `pip install -r requirements.txt` to install all the packages
+2. `pip install -r requirements.txt` to install all the packages
-2. in `main.py` hit run if you have IDE (I am using visual studio code) or `python main.py` in the terminal when you are at the source directory
+3. in `main.py` hit run if you have IDE (I am using visual studio code) or `python main.py` in the terminal when you are at the source directory

 # Released under MIT License